wazuh/wazuh-documentation/source/installation-guide/index.rst

 Packages list
 -------------

-This installation guide provides instructions to configure the official repositories to do the installations, alternatively, the installation can be done using packages.
+The installation can be done by configuring the official repositories or by downloading and installing the packages packages directly.
 A list of all the available packages can be found in the packages list section.

 .. toctree::
     :maxdepth: 1